nobody0014/DatacomProject1/README.txt

 2) We do support different thread pool size resumable.
 3) WARNING: sometimes, writing meta file will throw out exception since the chunk array is being used for iterating (for writing error) and removing (by threads).
 We will just not write into META file if they are being used for removing threads.

+Bugs:
+1) We do support resume
+2) We do not know how good this is slow internet. (e.g. when certain chunk doesn’t download successfully and so we add it back into holder to be made into another job to be executed again) but going by logic and design, it should work.
+3) Probably mentioned above but there may be case of buggy meta file.

+————————————————————————————————————————————————————————————————————————————————————————